Buy bitcoin, Ethereum, Ethereum Classic, Bitcoin Cash and Litecoin with your credit or debit card on one of the world’s biggest crypto exchanges.

-Coinbase is recognized as one of the world’s premier cryptocurrency exchanges and wallet platforms, allowing Canadians to buy bitcoin, Ethereum, Bitcoin Cash and Litecoin.
+Coinbase is recognized as one of the world’s premier cryptocurrency exchanges and wallet platforms, allowing Canadians to buy bitcoin, Ethereum, Ethereum Classic, Bitcoin Cash and Litecoin.
 The San Francisco-based company has millions of users around the globe and is available in 33 countries worldwide.

 But is Coinbase the right crypto buying and selling platform for you?
 Keep reading for a comprehensive review of Coinbase’s features, fees, payment methods and more.